anandptl84/imdb-title-service/README.md

 Project Structure:
   The project has two main components.
    1. BATCH JOB : to responsible to insert data into the mysql database.
         Everything with java package: com.netflix.exercise.batch will have classes related to insert job.
+For Load we could have simply use the mysql load from file using commands like "LOAD DATA LOCAL INFILE '/Users/anand/exercise/title.basics.tsv' into table imdb_movies.title_basic;" however, because some fileds are comma separated values which would be hard to join otherwise, I decided to write my own ETL (Extract, Transform, Load) component.
+With this, I can map titles.principas.tsv data to  title_id, cast_id relation ship.
+This will allow me to answer queries like give all titles for cast id = ?

    2. REST Service: to provide read api to retrieve data back from the database.
         Every class other than batch framework is for the reader service.
-Reader uses hibernate to retrieve the data back.
+Reader uses hibernate & spring boot to retrieve the data back over http service.

 Run Instructions:

-Code Structure:
-I could think of two possible way to load the data into the system.
-  1. MySQL Load File command mapping each file as a separate table (Quick and Easiest way to load data) However, due to some parameters being stored as the comma separated values, it would be hard to answer queries like, give me all titles for a principal cast with name = ?
-  2. That is why i chose to write a basic ETL (Extract, Transform, Load ) process to insert the data into my sql table, where i store the comma separated values as normalized table (e.g. title_id, cast_id) for titles.principals.tsv file.

-1. Data Model:
+In order to run and build the service, it will need maven and jdk 8 installed on the box. the project war file can be build with mvn install command.

+Database details:

+server: test-mysql.cfqdpi5eyjla.us-east-1.rds.amazonaws.com
+port: 3306
+username: imdb_movies_op2
+password: imdb_movies_op2